jdx/mise/README.md

 rtx run build arg1 arg2 ::: test arg3 arg4
 ```

-rtx will run the "default" task if no task is specified.
+rtx will run the task named "default" if no task is specified—and you've created one named "default".
+You can also alias a different task to "default".

 ```bash
 rtx run